rvenutolo/gs-accessing-twitter/README.ftl.md

     <@snippet path="src/main/java/hello/TwitterConfig.java" prefix="complete"/>

 Because the application will be accessing Twitter data, `TwitterConfig` is annotated with [`@EnableTwitter`][@EnableTwitter].
 As shown here, the `appId` and `appSecret` attributes have fake values.
-These correspond to your application's consumer key and secret you obtain when you [register the application with Twitter][register-twitter-app].
+These correspond to your application's consumer key and secret you obtain when you [register the application with Twitter][gs-register-twitter-app].
 For the code to work substitute the real values given to you by Twitter in place of the fake values.

-Notice that `TwitterConfig` is also annotated with [`@EnableInMemoryConnectionRepository`][@EnableInMemoryConnectionRepository].
+Notice that `TwitterConfig` is also annotated with `@EnableInMemoryConnectionRepository`.
 After a user authorizes your application to access their Twitter data, Spring Social will create a connection.
 That connection will need to be saved in a connection repository for long-term use.

 For the purposes of this guide's sample application, an in-memory connection repository is sufficient.
 Although an in-memory connection repository is fine for testing and small sample applications, you'll want to select a more persistent option for real applications.
 You can use [`@EnableJdbcConnectionRepository`][@EnableJdbcConnectionRepository] to persist connections to a relational database.